elixir-nx/xla/README.md

 for version compatibility.
 To use precompiled XLA binaries specify a target matching your CUDA version (like `cuda111`).
 When building from source it's enough to specify `cuda` as the target.

-You may want to set this in `.bash_profile` or a similar configuration file so you don't need to export it every time you need to build XLA.

 #### `XLA_BUILD`